🇫🇷

 01

-Use the right word
+Use the right word every time

 02

-Paris first, then adjust
+Paris first, then adjust expectations

-Paris has a dense concentration of dedicated vegan restaurants, plant-based bistros, and vegan pâtisseries — particularly in the Marais, Oberkampf, and Pigalle areas.
+Paris is packed with dedicated vegan restaurants and plant-based patisseries, particularly in the Marais, Oberkampf, and Pigalle areas.
 Lyon, Bordeaux, and Toulouse have growing scenes.
-Outside these cities, strategy shifts: find Biocoop for packaged goods, identify the local covered market (marché couvert) for whole produce, and cook independently where possible.
+Outside these cities, the strategy shifts: find Biocoop for packaged goods, identify the local covered market for whole produce, and cook independently where possible.
+The practical rule in rural France: supermarket first, restaurant second.

 03

-Read the allergen information
+Read allergen information on labels

 04